-The Leader's Guide to Continuous Improvement: Download this eBook to get a comprehensive overview of how DMAIC, Six Sigma, Lean, PDCA can support your business in finding competitive advantage
+The leader's guide to continuous improvement: Download this eBook to get a comprehensive overview of how DMAIC, Six Sigma, Lean, PDCA can support your business in finding a competitive advantage

 What does the future of continuous improvement look like?: Your guide to Continuous Improvement in 2020 and beyond.

-- The key to Strategy Execution: Explore the benefits of excellent Strategy Execution, the organizations who have succeeded, and how your business can follow suit.
+- The key to strategy execution: Explore the benefits of excellent Strategy Execution, the successful organizations, and how your business can follow suit.

 About the author

 James is i-nexus’ Head of Marketing.
 Bringing a passion for strategy from a marketing angle, you’ll find he loves to intertwine sports and strategy.
 His background covers industries such as energy, broadband, education and employee benefits.